 Course details

-Artist, Emily Roberts who trained at Charles H. Cecil Studios in Florence has been teaching and mastering the sight size technique for many years and will be sharing all she knows with you in the studio over four days.
+Artist, Emily Roberts who trained at Charles H. Cecil Studios in Florence has been teaching and mastering the art of portrait painting for many years and will be sharing all she knows with you in the studio over four days.

 The emphasis of the approach for this course is on light and shadow, so that, while structural accuracy is important, anatomy is only touched upon; the approach is visual.

 Explore ways to make a charcoal drawing with an emphasis on creating contour and isolating light and shadow shapes.
 Emily will provide an example of each stage of the drawing and painting process as the course progresses.
-She will show you how to transfer this drawing to canvas and start painting in oils, using traditional mediums to layer paint and build up colour, using the model as a constant reference.
+She will show you how to transfer a drawing to canvas and start painting in oils, using traditional mediums to layer paint and build up colour, using the model as a constant reference.
+You will be working from a live model for all four days of the course.

 The aim is to come away from the course with an introduction to the sight size technique, knowledge of traditional approaches to charcoal portrait drawing and an introduction to mixing using a limited palette, as well as a firm grounding in searching for the light flow on a subject.
 By the end of the session you will take away a charcoal drawing on paper and a 30x40cm painting on canvas.